-Dr. Claire Melamed, Executive Director of Global Partnership for Sustainable Development Data (GPSDD) disusses the importance of partnering around data to strengthen inclusivity, trust and innovation in the way that data is used to address the world’s sustainable development efforts.
+Dr. Claire Melamed, Executive Director of Global Partnership for Sustainable Development Data (GPSDD) discusses the importance of partnering around data to strengthen inclusivity, trust and innovation in the way that data is used to address the world’s sustainable development efforts.

 Leveraging (Mobile) Data to Predict and Prevent Crime

 Data-Pop Alliance Chief Data Scientist, Dr Nuria Oliver introduces a novel approach to predict crime in a geographic space from multiple data sources, particularly from mobile phones and demographics.
-Law enforcement officers can also effectively prevent crimes by using aggregated and anonymized human behavioural data derived from mobile network infrastructure.
+Law enforcement officers can also effectively prevent crimes by using aggregated and anonymized human behavioral data derived from mobile network infrastructure.

 Big Data and the Global Gender Gap: The Promises and Perils of Digital Information

 ‘The webinar featured Rebecca Furst-Nichols (Deputy Director) and Bapu Vaitla (Fellow) of Data2X, a collaborative technical and advocacy initiative hosted by the United Nations Foundation that works to improve production and use of global gender data.
 The webinar introduced the concept of gender data, explaining how data on women and girls can be leveraged to promote gender equality, alleviate poverty, and advance development progress.
 It explored the opportunities and risks of gender data use, and its implications for girls’ and women’s lives and realities.
 The webinar was moderated by Ugo Caruso, Digital Team Lead, UNSSC Knowledge Centre for Sustainable Development.